What the study found

-What the researchers tested: The researchers used a qualitative approach based on discourse analysis and theoretical frameworks drawn from international relations, media studies, and political communication.
-They examined three themes: the symbolic geopolitical dimension of international issues, the role of traditional and digital media in agenda-setting and framing, and the interaction of Arab formal and informal political discourse with these narratives.
+The researchers used a qualitative approach based on discourse analysis and theoretical frameworks drawn from international relations, media studies, and political communication.
+They examined three linked themes: the symbolic geopolitical dimension of international issues, the role of traditional and digital media in shaping interpretation, and the interaction of Arab formal and informal political discourse with these narratives.

 Key points

-- It links symbolic power, media influence, and geopolitical perception in global affairs.
+- It finds overlap between symbolic power, media influence, and geopolitical perception.

-- Digital spaces are said to accelerate narrative spread and increase information polarization.
+- Digital spaces are described as accelerating narrative spread and intensifying information polarization.

-- Reception in Arab countries is described as shaped by media structure, political systems, and historical experiences.
+- Arab-country reception is said to reflect media structure, political systems, and historical experience.

 Disclosure